GoogleCloudPlatform/community/tutorials/ghost-on-app-engine-part-2-monitoring.md

           });
         }

 1. To start Stackdriver Trace when the deployed application starts, the `@google/cloud-trace` module must be imported as the very first thing the application does.
 Add the following to the _very first line_ of `index.js`:

         require('./trace');

     The application will now use Stackdriver Trace when it is deployed to App Engine.

-1. Update `app.yaml` to include the `GCLOUD_PROJECT` environment variable:

-        runtime: nodejs
-        vm: true
-        manual_scaling:
-          instances: 1
-        env_variables:
-          GCLOUD_PROJECT: <your-project-id>

 1. Re-deploy the application:

-        gcloud preview app deploy
+        gcloud app deploy

 1. After a few minutes, activity in your application causes traces to appear in the [Trace Dashboard][trace_dashboard].

 [trace_dashboard]: https://console.cloud.google.com/traces/traces